shmurthy08/ImageCaptionGenerator/README.md

 ## Contributions

 Shree Murthy:
-- Created the .py files for the project and created the main encoder/decoder model
+- Created the .py files for the project
+- Created and Coded Encoder/Decoder Model
+- Created the feature that accepts any image to be inputted and captioned
 - Typed up the Proposal and Final Report with assistance from Dylan and Rahul

 Rahul Sura: